Couples, Marriage and Family Counseling

+Couples, Marriage and Family Counseling

 Gain the skills and knowledge to make a deep impact on families and communities.

-The CACREP-accredited M.Ed. in Couples, Marriage and Family Counseling provides a broad foundation in mental health counseling with special attention to working with families encountering multiple and diverse challenges.
+The CACREP-accredited M.Ed. in Clinical Mental Health Counseling - Couples, Marriage and Family Concentration provides a broad foundation in mental health counseling with special attention to working with families encountering multiple and diverse challenges.
 Particular consideration is given to frameworks of family counseling that are comparative, multidimensional, and culturally inclusive.
 The course sequence is designed to satisfy the academic requirements for licensure as a Marriage and Family Therapist in Virginia as well as a Virginia Licensed Professional Counselor.

-Completion of the Couples, Marriage and Family Counseling program requires a total of 63 semester hours of classroom and clinical course work that can be completed in two academic years.
+Completion of the Clinical Mental Health & Couples, Marriage and Family Counseling Concentration requires a total of 63 semester hours of classroom and clinical course work that can be completed in two academic years.

 See the M.Ed.
-Couples, Marriage and Family Counseling Program of Studies for courses and sequence.
+Clinical Mental Health & Couples, Marriage and Family Counseling Concentration Program of Studies for courses and sequence.

 Clinical experiences are an integral part of students’ preparation, and practice in a clinical setting is integrated throughout the program.
 In the first year, students have their first client contact through a closely supervised 150-hour practicum.
 In the second year, two 300-hour internships provide for intensive counseling experience with couples and families.